G00378925/caladium/client/README.md

     build.cmd

 This will create a `dist` directory containing an installer called `caladium-setup.exe`.
-Before building make sure you have the latest version of Python and pyinstaller installed:
+Before building make sure you have the latest version of Python, pyinstaller and tkthread installed:

-    python3 -m pip install pyinstaller
+    pip install -r requirements.txt

+## Credits

+Pill icon is from: [https://freeicons.io/healthcare-2/healthcare-medical-pill-icon-43053](https://freeicons.io/healthcare-2/healthcare-medical-pill-icon-43053)